-To link to this resource use: https://libraries.indiana.edu/resources/russian-ottoman-relations1
+To link to this database use: https://libraries.indiana.edu/databases/russian-ottoman-relations1

 Multiple languages; Texts predominantly in German, also in English, French, Italian, and Latin, and occasionally in Dutch, Polish, Portuguese, Swedish, and Turkish.
 Series: The Eastern question; Variation: Eastern question (IDC Publishers) Abstract: The origins, 1600-1800: 193 monographs on Russian-Ottoman relations.
 This was a dynamic period in Turkish, Russian, Middle Eastern, and Western European history, in which the foundations of the present-day spheres of influence were laid.
 The sources were published in Europe over a period of two centuries; they provide detailed insight, not only into the military hassles in the Ottoman-Russian relations, but also into the effects these hassles had on public opinion in Europe.
 Included are treaties, travel reports, decrees, etc. (OCLC)Contents of the set: